 The day after the sperm is mixed with the egg, embryologists will look for signs of fertilisation.
 The following day they will check to see if the embryo has divided (cleaved).
 Embryos are then allowed to develop and monitored in the laboratory until day 5 or 6.
 By day 5 or 6, approximately 40-50% of the embryos should reach the blastocyst stage.
 At CRGH, we carry out blastocyst embryo transfer.
 There is a risk that none of the embryos reach the blastocyst stage.

 The embryologists monitor and grade the embryos very carefully.
 In the majority of cases, if the embryos have developed well we would recommend a single embryo to be transferred to reduce the risk of twins.
 If a blastocyst transfer is going to take place, we will only normally transfer one embryo in patients under 38 years.

 What happens to embryos that are not transferred?

 All good quality embryos that are not transferred will be frozen.
 CRGH has a very high pregnancy rate for frozen embryo transfers.
 This gives a very high chance of getting pregnant in a subsequent cycle without having to go through the whole IVF procedure again.

 What are my chances of having a baby with ICSI?

-An embryologist will examine your sperm under a microscope and decide whether ICSI could increase your chances of fathering a baby.
+An embryologist will examine your sperm under a microscope and decide whether ICSI could increase your chances of having a baby.
 The average number of eggs that get fertilised using ICSI is around 60-70%.
 There is a risk of failure to fertilise eggs.

 You are more likely to become pregnant with twins or triplets if more than one embryo is transferred during the process.
-Your clinician will recommend single embryo transfer (SET) if they consider it to be the best option for you.
+Your clinician and/or embryologist will recommend single embryo transfer (SET) if they consider it to be the best option for you.

 Is ICSI for me?